 Participate in an Ongoing Research Project

-Research Experience for Undergraduate (REU) Program through the National Science Foundation
+Research Experience for Undergraduate (REU) Program

 Students can also gain experience doing research by applying to the Research Experience for Undergraduates (REU) program sponsored by the National Science Foundation.
 NSF REU programs provide for a small group of undergraduates (usually around 10) to work closely with faculty members and other researchers on a particular project.
 Work might be done on a university campus, at a field station, or at remote locations in the field, and usually operate over the summer.
 SU Earth Sciences students have participated in REU projects in places as far away as Svalbard (glacial environments), east Africa (rift basin tectonics and evolution), and Costa Rica (watershed hydrology).
 Students are granted stipends and may also receive support for travel and housing.
 Applications are competitive and students apply directly to the host institution, not through the NSF.
-See the projects you can apply for at http://www.nsf.gov/crssprgm/reu/reu_search.cfm.
-Deadlines are generally early in the spring semester for the following summer, if not before, so plan ahead.
+See the projects you can apply for at the National Science Foundation site.
+Deadlines are early in the spring semester for the following summer, if not before.
 Depending on the project in which you are involved, you might be able to use participation in an NSF-REU to fulfill the requirement of an approved field experience for the Bachelor of Science degrees.
 Discuss this possibility with the Director of Undergraduate Studies.